xuzhg/MyAspNetCore/docs/Configuration/ConfigurationProvider.md

 ## CommandLineConfigurationProvider

-It's concrete class derived from `ConfigurationProvider`.
+It's a concrete class derived from `ConfigurationProvider`.

 #### switchMappings
 The switch is key to key mapping. for example: